 J.L.
 Torres was born in Cayey, Puerto Rico, a town in the center of the island.
 He grew up in the South Bronx and received all of his formal education in the States, then returned to the island to find “roots” and material for his writing.
 After years teaching at the college level there, he returned to New York.
 Besides New York City, he has lived in Madrid, Chicago, Los Angeles, and in Barcelona on a Fulbright.

 His work focuses on the diasporican experience—living in the inbetweeness that forms and informs the Puerto Rican experience in the US and the island.
 In the collection, The Family Terrorist and Other Stories,the novel, The Accidental Native (Arte Publico), as well as his poetry collection, Boricua Passport, he aims to go beyond issues of identity, although these are central to that experience.
 “Through my writing,” says Torres, “I am exploring what it means to live a life yearning for ‘belongingness’ at a time when you’re told nation and home are empty concepts, and you have no historical memory of what they ever meant.”
-He wants to explore what all of this means in relationships, in everyday moments and transactions, in the workplace, in the bedroom, in a world increasingly becoming smaller and where geography cannot ground anything.
+He wants to explore what all of this means in relationships, in everyday moments and transactions, in the workplace, in a world increasingly becoming smaller and where geography cannot ground anything.

 Torres graduated from Vassar College, double majoring in Hispanic Studies and Psychology.
 He holds a Ph.D. from the University of Southern California, and an MFA in Creative Writing from Columbia University.
 His MFA thesis was a collection of short stories, Salchichon Soup, some of which have been revised and re-written and included in Family Terrorist.
 Before earning the MFA, he freelanced with magazines and newspapers, was the Managing Editor for the popular, but now defunct Salsa magazine, Latin NY, and published a string of stories in small magazines, including one anthologized in Growing Up Latino, a volume published by Houghton-Mifflin.